What is Budgetary Control?

 - It covers the entire organization.

-- The expected performance are benchmarked against established standards.
+- The expected performance benchmark against established standards.

-- In some cases, the budgetary control are flexible enough to incorporate changes due to unpredictable circumstances.
+- In some cases, budgetary control is flexible enough to incorporate changes due to unpredictable circumstances.

 - It is monitored constantly.